 As a kid, during my school days, apart from English, I learnt 3 other languages with frequent alternations due to change of school, Govt. policies (I think), etc - Tamil (my native language), Hindi, and French - all of them half-baked, and now my French completely forgotten.
-But little did I know then - that my mind was preparing itself a template for another set of languages, one that’s spoken through electronics, and computer keyboards.
+Fortunately, I learned from my mistakes - from this point on, I always learned every language in great detail, trying to get a high level view of every semantic nuance before using it, but alas, I can't use them to speak to people - only to machine, through electronics and computer keyboards.

 Note: This focuses largely on a walk down my childhood computing lane, and is a reflection of hopefully authentic understanding I had then.
 So if you’re looking for technical details, you may want to wait for the last part of my article - in which I hope to focus on my learnings from being a language journeyman, that hopefully helps you in making in the right language choices for the future.

 My uncle had gifted me with an educational tool in the 90s that used to have quizzes of English, Math, and BASIC.
 While I barely remember anything about the language today, I do remember the green colored laptop like plastic box with a keyboard and tiny display.

 BASIC, was my first computer language - giving me the ability to send commands through an electronic circuit and see the little rectangular gray blocks lighting up on that tiny display, that would form letters!
 As a kid, I was in awe.

 If I remember correctly, one of the heads of my school, out of his own enthusiasm for computers, had set up this fascinating computer lab in school, with a few boxes of CRT monitors beaming electrons right at you - to me, staring at them were the most glorious time of my school life.
 To see those little blocks on the computer screen reacting to numerous directions you write.
 Again, barely remember anything about this time that was filled with magic and wizardry - but I do remember loving it.